elephantscale/es-training-new/nifi/slides/NiFi_Architecture.md

 ![](../images/zero-leader-cluster.png)

-* NiFi can operate standalone or in a cluser.
+* NiFi can operate standalone or in a cluster.
 * Each node in a NiFi cluster performs the same tasks on the data, but each operates on a different set of data.
 * Apache ZooKeeper elects a single node as the Cluster Coordinator, and failover is handled automatically by ZooKeeper
 * All cluster nodes report heartbeat and status information to the Cluster Coordinator.

-notes:
+Notes

 Image Credit: https://nifi.apache.org/docs/nifi-docs/